imlava/sproutcv/PAYMENT_SYSTEM_FIX_GUIDE.md

 ## 🧪 **Testing Protocol**

 ### **Phase 1: System Diagnostic**
-1. Open `payment-system-test.html` in browser
+1. Open `payment-system-test.html` in your browser (located in the project root directory)
 2. Click **"Run Full Diagnostic"**
 3. Verify all checks pass (green status)
 4. Check for any warnings or failures